 This systematic undermine pervades most acutely in the British education system which has the power to socialise, wield assumptions, genealogies and realities in Afro-Caribbean minds, creating by default, a dispossession of the worst kind: identity.
 Afro-Caribbean students experience a reality where their histories are omitted via silence or rewriting and genealogies of the subaltern when mentioned are inferior to those of the British (Sherwood:1999,185).
 The fact that whiteness is taken for granted means that Afro-Caribbean students are automatically excluded from the narrative in an educational setting where subjects such as History, English literature, Geography and Philosophy are rooted in eurocentrism (Gopal:2017).

 Marika Sherwood who looks at history and history teachers in English schools, analyses textbooks from the closing years of the 19th C up until the 20th C. The typical Englishman as propagated by the textbooks was an honest, industrious Anglo-Saxon, brave, calm, and courageous in the face of danger (Chancellor 118; Sherwood:1999,185).
-When it comes however to how the ‘other’ is depicted in these texts ‘the notions of racial hierarchy that were the bedrock of social Darwinism and the eugenics movement are clearly evident (Sherwood:1999,185).’
+The ‘other’, however, is depicted in these texts in a manner where ‘the notions of racial hierarchy that were the bedrock of social Darwinism and the eugenics movement are clearly evident (Sherwood:1999,185).’
 India is depicted as having ‘no history’ and ‘no future’ and the Indian nationalist movement is denounced as ‘silly and seditious’ (ibid,185).
-Africa and Africans are depicted in a similar light, the latter described by Rudyard Kipling as “our new- caught, sullen peoples, half-devil and half-child (ibid,185)’.
+Africa and Africans are depicted in a similar light, the latter described by Rudyard Kipling as ‘our new- caught, sullen peoples, half-devil and half-child (ibid,185)’.

 It is clear that historically Afro-Caribbean children have been denied the history of their own countries and its true relationship with empire resulting in their systematic subversion in the British education system culminating in bias and distortion of the facts (ibid,189).
 This conversation continues today with the decolonise the curriculum movement highlighting just how normative and centered empire and whiteness is in the British education system (Gopal:2017).